wangzhenj321/GitHub-Manual/blog/git-log.md

     When `=<format>` part is omitted, it defaults to `medium`.

     > **Note: you can specify the default pretty format in the repository configuration.**

+- `--abbrev-commit`

+    Instead of showing the full 40-byte hexadecimal commit object name, show only a partial prefix.
+Non default number of digits can be specified with `--abbrev=<n>` (which also modifies diff output, if it is displayed).

+- `--oneline`

+    This is a shorthand for `--pretty=oneline --abbrev-commit` used together.

 - `--graph`